amarbabuta/NLP-Project/README.md

 In this project, the task is to predict climate change misinformation from the document of test data from training data, which comes from an in-class [Codalab Competition](https://competitions.codalab.org/competitions/24205).
-Our works include prepairing the data, data preprocessing, feature engineering, model selection and ensemble models etc. For more details, please check the [project specifications](https://github.com/amarbabuta/NLP-Project/blob/master/project%20.pdf) and [project report](https://github.com/amarbabuta/NLP-Project/blob/master/COMP90042-%20Project%20report.pdf).
+Our works include prepairing the data, data preprocessing, feature engineering, model selection and ensemble models etc. For more details, please check the [project specifications] and [project report].

 ### 2. Data
 The `Data` contains both train data, test data and dev data.